-John regularly acts in planning inquiries both on his own and as a junior.
+John regularly acts in planning inquiries both on his own and as a junior for Parish Councils, District Councils and private individuals.
 His inquiry experience to date includes:

 - Assisting Estelle Dehon in a two week planning inquiry involving housing land supply and heritage issues in which Estelle, acting for the local authority, successfully resisted a residential scheme of up to 200 units.